CoRoSoN-Kit/CoRoSoN-Kit/README.md

 If you want to contribute to the CoRoSoN-Kit, please read our [contribution guidelines](.github/CONTRIBUTING.md).

+### Teams utilizing CoRoSoN

+- Team Bohlebots is testing a mainboard and an IR-seeker-ring right now.
+[Github](https://github.com/bohlebots/soccer)

 [^lego]: Disclaimer: LEGO® and MINDSTORMS® are trademarks of the LEGO® Group, which does not sponsor, authorize or endorse this site.